Legal & Policies

 • By default, data is hosted in the European Union.

-• Thomas LEQUEUX Consulting uses the Mistral AI Scale plan.
-Under this plan, user data (inputs and outputs) is not used to train Mistral AI's artificial intelligence models.
-No action by the user is required to benefit from this protection.
+• Thomas LEQUEUX Consulting uses Mistral AI's Scale plan.
+On this plan, user data (inputs and outputs) is not used for training Mistral AI's artificial intelligence models.
+No user action is required to benefit from this protection.

 • Mistral AI retains API request inputs and outputs for 30 rolling days for abuse monitoring purposes, after which the data is deleted.